Steve Locket (Executive Director)

-Adrian C. Pinder (Trustee - Director of Research)
+Adrian C. Pinder (Trustee - Chair)

 Based at Bournemouth University (UK), Adrian is a freshwater fisheries scientist and passionate conservationist with 30 years’ experience of monitoring and managing fish populations.
 His first visit to South India’s River Cauvery in 2010 signified the onset of a personal obsession to address some of the many knowledge gaps and political challenges which currently constrain the development of effective conservation plans to protect mahseer.